Dan Wakefield

-He wrote the screenplay for Going All the Way, which starred Ben Affleck, Rachel Weisz and Rose McGowan.

-He created the NBC prime time television series James at 15 (1977–78) and was story editor of the series (1977).
+Wakefield created the NBC prime time television series James at 15 (1977–78) and was story editor of the series (1977).

 His other notable works include Island in the City: The World of Spanish Harlem (1959), a pioneering journalistic account of a Puerto Rican neighborhood in New York, and the memoir New York in the Fifties (2001), produced as a documentary film by Betsy Blankenbaker.
 His memoir, Returning: A Spiritual Journey (1988), was called by Bill Moyers "one of the most important memoirs of the spirit I have ever read".
 He edited and wrote the Introduction to Kurt Vonnegut Letters (2012).
 Wakefield received The Bernard DeVoto Fellowship at The Bread Loaf Writer Conference in 1958, a Nieman Fellowship in Journalism (1963–64) and a Rockefeller Grant in Writing, 1968.

-Wakefield retired as writer in residence at Florida International University (1995–2009), where he received The Faculty Award for Mentorship.
-He moved back to his home town of Indianapolis in 2011.

 Early life and education

 Dan Wakefield was born in Indianapolis, Indiana, where his family lived in the Broad Ripple neighborhood.

-He went to Public School #80 and Shortridge High School, where he began his writing career as a sports columnist for the school newspaper, The Shortridge Daily Echo, and was the school's sports correspondent for The Indianapolis Star.
+Wakefield went to Public School #80 and Shortridge High School, where he began his writing career as a sports columnist for the school newspaper, The Shortridge Daily Echo, and was the school's sports correspondent for The Indianapolis Star.
+He later became friends with fellow author Kurt Vonnegut, who attended Shortridge High School and worked on the same school paper 10 years before Wakefield.
 He worked summers during college in The Star sports department and as a general assignment reporter for The Grand Rapids Press.

-He left Indianapolis in 1952 for New York City, where he graduated from Columbia College, with a B.A. with Honors in English, after having studied with the literary critics Mark Van Doren and Lionel Trilling, as well as the sociologist C. Wright Mills.
+Wakefield left Indianapolis in 1952 for New York City, where he graduated from Columbia College, with a B.A. with Honors in English, after having studied with the literary critics Mark Van Doren and Lionel Trilling, as well as the sociologist C. Wright Mills.

 Career

-He worked as a reporter after college on The Princeton Packet, New Jersey's oldest weekly, and left to become a research assistant for the sociologist C. Wright Mills, his professor at Columbia.
-His research duties left him time to begin his career as a freelance journalist, covering the Emmett Till murder trial in Mississippi for The Nation magazine, and continued to write for them from Israel in 1956, becoming a staff writer for the magazine on his return the same year.
+After college, Wakefield worked as a reporter at The Princeton Packet, New Jersey's oldest weekly, which he later left to become a research assistant for the sociologist C. Wright Mills, his professor at Columbia.
+His research duties left him time to begin his career as a freelance journalist, covering the Emmett Till murder trial in Mississippi for The Nation magazine.
+He continued to write for The Nation from Israel in 1956, becoming a staff writer for the magazine on his return the same year.
 He also published in periodicals such as Dissent, Commonweal, Commentary, New World Writing, Harpers, Esquire, The Atlantic, The Yoga Journal, GQ and TV Guide.

+Wakefield was listed as a "sponsor" for the Fair Play for Cuba Committee in its manifesto.

 On publication of his collection of articles and commentary Between The Lines (1966), The New York Times said he was "acknowledged to be one of the country's most perceptive and sensitive independent commentator-reporters".
 After his year as a Nieman Fellow, he moved to Beacon Hill in Boston, where he began writing for The Atlantic, writing the entire issue of the magazine for March 1968, called "Supernation at Peace and War", which then was published as a book.
-He became a contributing editor of The Atlantic (1968-1981).
+From 1968 to 1981 he was a contributing editor of The Atlantic).